frankliu197/Git-tutorial/GIT.md

 * Understanding of basic programming concepts (such as Variables and Pointers)
 * General project workflow

 If you have been programming for some time, you certainly would have heard about git.
 Git is a version control software that can be used to greatly simplify the process of developing software.
-As a result, numerous open-source software and commercial software use this tool.
-Knowing how to use this tool has become so essential that many employers consider experience with git a requirement to getting a job.
-Throughout this tutorial, will learn exactly what git is, its benefits, and how to use basic git commands to help you code your program.

-Git is a version control software.
-One of the biggest benefits of using a version control is that you can save multiple versions of your code.
-This means that if something goes wrong, you can always revert your code to a previous state.
-In addition, multiple developers can work on one project without interfering with each other.
-There are always methods (continuous integration) to ensure that each version your program’s code has been written up to a standard, in case that a you or a colleague has written faulty code in the program.
+Some benefits of using a version control software include:
+- Reverting your code to a previous states if something goes wrong
+- Multiple developers can work on ONE project without interfering with each other

+This tutorial will be a very concise summary of various git commands on the terminal.
+It will thoroughly explain the functionality of both basic and advanced git commands, but will not give you many examples of when to use them (this should be done through practical coding experience).
+There will be a cheatsheet at the end of this tutorial.
-In this tutorial, we will look at the commands and process of coding with git in the terminal.
-The example that is used is a calculator, where its changes can be visualized as the following:
+The example project we will code using git is a calculator, where its changes can be visualized as the following:
 <img src="calculator graph.png" alt="Calculator Commit Graph">
 This type of graph is often referred to as a *commit graph*.
-These graphs will be used throughout the tutorial to help you visualize and understand what git does internally after every command.
+A *commit graph* will be used throughout the tutorial to help you visualize and understand what git does internally after every command.

 # Table of contents:
 - Starting a Git Project